beejaybee/web_Api_hacking_notes/recon/recon_by_vikieli.md

     - StackShare (https://stackshare.io/) is an online platform that allows developers to share the tech they use.
 You can use it to find out if the organization’s developers have posted their tech stack.
     - Retire.js is a tool that detects outdated JavaScript libraries and Node.js packages.
     - You can use it to check for outdated technologies on a site.

+# ADVICE FROM VICKIE LI

+*But when you’re starting out, I recommend that you do recon manually with individual tools or write your own automated recon scripts to learn about the process.*